magento/devdocs/guides/v2.0/howdoi/checkout/checkout_payment.md

 If your {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} adds several payment methods, you can register all payment methods renderers in one file.

-## Create the template for the payment method component {#template}
+## Step 3: Create the template for the payment method component {#template}

 In your custom module directory create a new `<your_module_dir>/view/frontend/web/template/<your_template>.html` file.
 The template can use [Knockout JS](http://knockoutjs.com/) syntax.
 You can find a sample `.html` template in any module implementing payment methods, for example the Magento_Authorizenet module.

 The template for rendering the Authorize.Net payment method in checkout is [`<Magento_Authorizenet_module_dir>/view/frontend/web/template/payment/authorizenet-directpost.html`]({{ site.mage2000url }}app/code/Magento/Authorizenet/view/frontend/web/template/payment/authorizenet-directpost.html).

-## Declare the payment method in layout {#layout}
+## Step 4: Declare the payment method in layout {#layout}

 In your custom module directory, create a new `<your_module_dir>/view/frontend/layout/checkout_index_index.xml` file.
 In this file, add the following: